Judge should rule MBIA split was rational, NY says

-NEW YORK (Reuters) - New York’s state insurance regulator made a rational decision to approve the restructuring in 2009 of bond insurer MBIA Inc, a lawyer for the state said on Monday.
+NEW YORK, May 21 (Reuters) - New York’s state insurance regulator made a rational decision to approve the restructuring in 2009 of bond insurer MBIA Inc, a lawyer for the state said on Monday.

 David Holgado, the lawyer representing the department, said New York state Supreme Court Justice Barbara Kapnick should uphold the department’s decision.